40 Clever Ways to Repurpose Old Kitchen Items

 2. Shamrock Trinket Dish Made From Tart Tins

 Repurpose a few heart-shaped mini tart tins to make shamrock trinket dishes.
-I used napkins and Mod Podge to decoupage my tins but you could certainly use acrylic paint.
+I used napkins and Mod Podge to decoupage my tins, but you could use acrylic paint.
 The stem is a wooden spatula with part of the handle cut off.

 Shown finished shamrock trinket bowl made out of three heart tart tins and a wood spatula for the stem.
 Finished trinket dish decoupaged with green patterned napkins, shown on a white background.
 Below photo show the three tart tins used and wood spatula as a before photo.